 Training genuine Shaolin Kung Fu and Taijiquan goes beyond the practice of form and movement, teaching you how to develop and manage your energy, for good health, less stress, a clearer mind and a simple, joyous connection with the people and world around you.

-Whether you practice Qigong, Shaolin Kung Fu or Taijiquan (Wudang Kung Fu) you will develop increased energy levels, flexibility, agility and clarity of mind.
 Both the Shaolin Kung Fu and Taijiquan are martial arts, meaning you will learn how to use the arts to defend yourself.
-Even if you never have to defend yourself the practice gives you many benefits and can help you avoid conflict.
+Even if you never have to defend yourself against a physical attack, the practice gives you many benefits that can help you avoid conflict and deal with stressful and challenging situations with confidence and calmness.
 This can be an important aspect for many people who are looking to gain confidence and enjoyment in life, without adding unnecessary stress and worry.

 Shaolin and Wudang Arts are there to enhance life, not destroy it!